martaverfer/martaverfer/README.md

 In addition, I have experience working as a **Backend Software Developer**, where I gained strong technical skills in building scalable applications and managing databases.

-I’m always excited about leveraging data and cutting-edge technologies to solve real-world problems.
-My combination of biosciences knowledge and technical expertise in software development allows me to approach data science challenges from a multidisciplinary perspective.
+The coolest part about my approach is that I’m not just thinking about data in isolation.
+By combining my biosciences knowledge with software development expertise, I can take a well-rounded approach to data science problems, making a real-world impact—whether it’s improving healthcare, advancing research, or creating smarter systems.

 ## 🚀 About Me
 - 🔭 I’m currently learning Data Science and Machine Learning through the Ironhack Bootcamp.